 Usually, with a good suspension, the impact faced by the tires goes unnoticed by the driver.
 But over time, these slight bumps and knocks add up and lead to imbalances in the wheel.

-Though now you might be wondering what type of wheel balancing is right for you- static or dynamic and how do they differ?
+Now you might be wondering what type of wheel balancing is right for you- static or dynamic and how do they differ.

 Table of Contents